 Mary says, “My soul magnifies the Lord, and my spirit rejoices in God my Savior.”
 We don’t often use the word “magnify” this way, but it means to make great, to make a big deal of, to focus upon.
 Your magnifying glass lets you focus upon something and see it clearly – and praise does this – it focuses us upon God and what He has done.
 This serves as a reminder of what all Christian praise must do if it is to be called praise – it has to focus upon God – it has to be about what God does.
 It has to rejoice in God and in His salvation.
 Christian praise is always tied, always points to the fact that God Himself acts on our behalf and saves us.
 This is what we praise God for – and Mary will continue to expand aspects of this in her song.

 Sometimes it can be hard for us as Americans to remember that we too are humble people, and that any good, any blessing we have comes simply from God’s blessing and favor upon us.
 That’s not the way we think as Americans.
 We don’t tell our children that they are humble and lowly – we say, “Someday you could be president.”
 We don’t say that God will use them and the talents He has given to them as He sees fit; we tell them that they can grow up into whatever they want to be.
 And sometimes we can forget that our talents, our blessings are all things that come from God, that the opportunities that we see, these are gifts from God.
-Mary though, she sees, and because she sees she praises God for the great things that He has done for her.
+Our talents don’t say much about us – they rather proclaim how good God is.
+Let your light shine before men that they may see your good deeds and glorify, not you, but glorify your Father in heaven.
+This is what Mary understands, she understands because she sees she praises God for the great things that He has done for her.
 And likewise, consider the wonderful gifts that God has given to you – your talents, your abilities, your opportunities.
 These are things He has given to you freely and wondrously, and for this we ought give praise to God.

 “and Holy is His Name.
 And His mercy is for those who fear Him from generation to generation.”
 But it gets even better.
 God’s Name, the God who does all this for you, His Name is holy, and He is full of mercy.
 Mary sees that – and her name will ever be associated with God’s Name.
 She will forever be remembered as Mary, the Mother of God.
 And she sees the great mercy that she has received, that she, a sinful being, receives such wonderful things from God.

 Now, dear friends, consider the fact that you are Baptized.
 You have been joined into God’s own Name, His own holiness has been applied to you.
 You are made to be part of God’s Family as assuredly as Mary, Jesus’ own mother is part of His family – for you have been Baptized, you have been adopted as sons and daughters of the Father, you now have Christ for your brother, you are His family – and as such, you receive His Mercy.
-The greatest and mightiest thing that God has done for you has nothing to do with your bank account, or your home, or how talented you are – those are wonderful, but they aren’t the greatest.
+The greatest and mightiest thing that God has done for you has nothing to do with the presents under the tree, or the size of your home or your bank account, or how talented you are – those are wonderful, but they aren’t the greatest.
 You have been forgiven on account of Christ – you have been given the gift of faith and welcomed into the family of God.
 God in His great mercy and love for you has called you out of darkness into His marvelous light, and this is something that is for eternity – and it’s not dependent upon you, but flows totally from Him.
 God is rightly praised for this.

 Indeed, the great example of that is the very fact that Mary is pregnant with the Christ Child as she says this.
 No more will God be content to have fallen king after fallen king come and rule on this earth – no more will He let this world’s prince have His sway – no, God Himself comes to be our king, to be our Lord, to defeat Satan – and because He has come we have victory assured.
 The brief battles we face now in this life will give way and yield to the eternal victory celebration of heaven, because God’s strong arm wins the victory by being nailed to the cross and rising again on the third day.